Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Introduction

-Retatrutide's 28.7% weight loss in TRIUMPH-4 Phase 3 trials represents a breakthrough in obesity treatment—but this exceptional efficacy comes with a side effect profile that's important to understand.
-While the gastrointestinal effects (nausea, diarrhea, vomiting) are similar to other GLP-1 medications like Wegovy and Mounjaro, retatrutide has one unique finding: dysesthesia (abnormal touch sensations) in 20.9% of patients at the 12mg dose—a side effect not observed with other weight loss medications.
+Retatrutide's 28.3–28.7% weight loss across two Phase 3 trials represents a breakthrough in obesity treatment — but this exceptional efficacy comes with a side effect profile that's important to understand.
+While the gastrointestinal effects (nausea, diarrhea, vomiting) are similar to other GLP-1 medications like Wegovy and Mounjaro, retatrutide has one unique finding: dysesthesia (abnormal touch sensations) in 20.9% of patients at the 12mg dose — a side effect not observed with other weight loss medications.

 Understanding what to expect, how to manage these effects, and when to be concerned is crucial for anyone considering retatrutide.
-This comprehensive guide draws from TRIUMPH-4 Phase 3 data (the largest retatrutide trial to date with 445 participants), Phase 2 studies, and clinical experience with the GLP-1 drug class to provide a complete picture of retatrutide's safety profile.
+This comprehensive guide draws from TRIUMPH-4 Phase 3 data (751 participants, 68 weeks) and TRIUMPH-1 Phase 3 data (2,339 participants, 80 weeks) to provide the most complete picture of retatrutide's safety profile available.

 • Most common: Nausea (43%), diarrhea (33%), vomiting (21%)

-• Good news: Most side effects peak during dose escalation and improve with time
+• Good news: Most side effects peak during dose escalation and improve significantly after week 16

 • Management: Slow titration, dietary modifications, and proper timing dramatically reduce severity